juliafmorgado/readme/README.md

 workshops, live streams, public issues and social media.
-I'm one of the organizers of [NY Code and Coffee](https://www.newyorkcodeandcoffee.com/), a social tech meetup to network and learn together, a AWS community builder, a [Women Techmakers](https://developers.google.com/womentechmakers) Ambassador and a [GirlCode](https://www.girl-code.co.uk/girlcodeambassadors/julia-furst-morgado) Ambassador.
+I'm one of the organizers of [NY Code and Coffee](https://www.newyorkcodeandcoffee.com/), a social tech meetup to network and learn together, a [CNCF](https://www.cncf.io/people/ambassadors/) Ambassador, a AWS community builder, a [Women Techmakers](https://developers.google.com/womentechmakers) Ambassador and a [GirlCode](https://www.girl-code.co.uk/girlcodeambassadors/julia-furst-morgado) Ambassador.